istio/istio/devel/README.md

 Please follow [these instructions](https://docs.docker.com/engine/installation/) for how to do this for your platform.

-### Setting up personal access token
+### Setting up a personal access token

 This is only necessary for core contributors / to push changes to the main repos.
-You can make Pull Requests without it but the additional security is recommended for everyone.
+You can make pull requests without two-factor authentication but the additional security is recommended for everyone.

 To be part of the Istio organization, we require two-factor authentication, and you must setup a personal access token to enable push via HTTPS.
 Please follow [these